Forms in the Primary Hierarchy

 Autonomy and self-interest go together.
 But the nature of willingness is that it operates selflessly and over-rides self-interest for some greater good.
 Over-riding autonomy generates a situation where you refuse to be an agent, where you allow or assume someone or something outside yourself should act on you or control your choices.
 That means a situation where you regard dependency and even helplessness as an appropriate psychosocial position.

 Having a need to learn is just such a situation.
-Learning is not simply an acquisition of knowledge or a change in your internal state or observable behaviour.
+Learning is surely an acquisition of knowledge and a change in your outlook that shows in observable behaviour—but it is much more than that.
 Learning is a profound and powerful process in which you use your autonomy to abandon your autonomy.
 You accept that you are facing a particular challenge and you do not have a necessary ability or knowledge to deal with it.
 Because you lack expertise, you will fail if left to yourself.
 You realize that to get the needed guidance, you must become dependent on a source outside yourself and beyond your control.
+Alternatively, you resolve to proceed and likely fail but still benefit by learning from that experience.

 Learning is episodic.
-Its significance for personal growth means that willingness calls for all to value learning, recognizing that learning episodes never cease.
+Its significance for personal growth means that willingness calls for all to , recognizing that learning episodes never cease.
 It is noteworthy that while "continuing education" had its roots in the 19thC, the notion only became popularized in the 1970's.

 What is Willingness at L7?

-Selflessness refers to action that takes no concern for your own self-interest, but responds to the needs and nature of the other or the whole.
-Willingness will be required in situations where you sense your own vulnerability and have a self-interested urge for self-protection when relating to the other or the whole.
+Selflessness refers to responding to the needs and nature of the other or the whole rather than being concerned for your own self-interest.
+Willingness will therefore be required in situations where you sense your own vulnerability and have an urge for self-protection in relating.

 In emerging situations like a new relationship, pure selflessness would lead you to deny your own self-boundaries and fuse with that person and situation in an almost fatalistic and possibly dangerous way.
-But what you require is that the situation with the persons involved should configure itself to serve you, to protect you, and to generate benefit for you.
-This is about entering a state of trust.
+What you require is that the situation with the persons involved should configure itself to serve you, to protect you, and to generate benefit for you.
+But will it?

-Trusting is the L7 manifestation of Willingness that emerges as a way to handle any new and unknown relationship or situation in a positive way.
-Willingness is not an issue where you have come to trust a person or situation through many interaction over a long period.
-The emphasis here is on a new situation where you need to activate, extend or release trust.
+is the L7 manifestation of Willingness that emerges as a way to handle any new and unknown relationship or situation in a positive way.
+Willingness is not an issue where you have come to trust a person or situation through many interactions over a long period.
+The emphasis here is on a new situation where you need to .

-It is evident that the notion of "believing in" is closer to trusting-L7 (than to believing-L2) because there is no reason for the entity (e.g. God) or person (e.g. a new relationship) or theory (e.g. psychoanalysis) to configure itself for your benefit and you have no control.
-Even if the best policy on entering most situations is to trust (and adjust as events evolve), the requirement to preserve, defend and extend trust can feel fraught and demands psychological effort.
+It is evident that the notion of "believing in" is closer to (than to ) because there is no reason for the entity (e.g. God) or person (e.g. a new relationship) or theory (e.g. psychoanalysis) to configure itself for your benefit and you have no control.
+Even if the best policy on entering most situations is to trust (and adjust as events evolve), the requirement to can feel fraught and demands psychological effort.

-FunctionTrusting refers to opening up your self to a new unknown relationship without any guarantee of benefit or protection from harm.
+Function: refers to opening up your self to a new unknown relationship or situation without any guarantee of benefit or protection from harm.

 Importance of Time